Josephenoch/josephenoch/README.md

 ### Hello World 👋, I am Joseph Enoch
 I am a passionate developer from Nigeria.
 I love to write react code and I enjoy playing with snakes (just python).
 - 🔭 Working on multiple frontend projects using React,
-- 🌱 Learning redux for state management and python for data science
+- 🌱 Learning redux for state management and python (Django) for backend

 ## Connect with me